 One of the stories associated with the rocket festival is that of Phaya Khankhak, the Toad King.

-In one of the Lord Buddha's former lives he was born Phya Khankhaak, the Toad King.
+In one of the Lord Buddha's former lives he was born Phaya Khankhaak, the Toad King.
 Because he was a good, kind king both humans and animals respected him.
-The news of this well-respected human king made the rain god, Phya Thaen jealous and in order to humiliate the Toad King, he did not send the rain to the earth for 8 years and 8 months.
+The news of this well-respected human king made the rain God, Phaya Thaen jealous and in order to humiliate the Toad King, he did not send the rain to the earth for 8 years and 8 months.
 Without water, people could not grow food and both they and their animals began to perish.

 All the stronger surviving creatures on earth decided to fight Phya Thaen for rain.
-The Naga King and his naga or mythical serpent troops volunteered to start the war against the god of rain, but they lost and received many wounds.
-After the wounds were healed, the naga and snakes' bodies became multi coloured.
+The Naga King and his Naga or mythical serpent troops volunteered to start the war against the God of rain, but they lost and received many wounds.
+After the wounds were healed, the Naga and snakes' bodies became multi colored.